Hamilton on course to break Schumacher record at Mugello

 His win in Hungary enabled him to draw level with another Schumacher record: winning eight races at a single venue.
 Schumacher won eight French Grands Prix.
 But the 35-year-old defending champion, who has never previously won more than five races in succession, knows he will have to maintain his momentum at Silverstone in the two versions of the British Grand Prix without any support from a crowd.

-“I love Silverstone but I’ve got to say that’s something that’s bugging me a little bit,” he said on Sunday after being reminded that the British races would be run behind closed doors.
-“It’s the highlight of the year, the support is insane,” he said.
-“It grows every year and I get to interact with the fans differently on that weekend and it’s such an honour and privilege to be able to perform well and win a Grand Prix in your home country.
+“I love Silverstone but I’ve got to say that’s something that’s bugging me a little bit,” he said on Sunday after being reminded that the British races would be run behind closed doors.”

-“It feels great to be out there once you’re in the zone, but I do really miss the energy they bring.
-There’s nothing like it.
-I don’t have a lot of years left and that’s going to be one year that I miss all the fans.
-“But I do want them to stay safe and we are in that period of time where safety is everything.
-So, I hope I can perform well for them there because I know they will be watching.”